department-of-veterans-affairs/vets-website/content/pages/disability-benefits/eligibility/ratings.md

 ### Can I get increased payments if I have a severe disability or dependents?

-You may be paid added amounts in certain instances if:
+Yes.
+We may increase your monthly payments if one or more of these is true for you.
+You have a:

--	You have a very severe disability or loss of limb
+- Very severe disability or loss of limb, or
--	You have a spouse, child, or dependent parent
+- Spouse, child, or dependent parent and your combined disability is 30% or greater, or
--	You have a seriously disabled spouse
+- Spouse with a serious disability

+### Is there anything else that might affect my compensation amount?

+Yes.
+If you receive military retirement pay, disability severance pay, or separation incentive payments, your compensation may end up being less than it otherwise would be.